Table of Contents

 Vendor Selection and the CEO's Real Job

 Picking the EMR is the loudest decision and usually the wrong place to start.
-The right place to start is the documentation standard the platform has to support: ASAM Criteria, 4th Edition for SUD; payer-specific medical necessity criteria for commercial and Medicaid; state licensure documentation requirements (which differ materially between, say, Florida AHCA, Texas HHSC, and Colorado BHA); and Joint Commission or CARF standards depending on accreditation strategy.
+CEOs should start with the documentation standard the platform has to support: ASAM Criteria, 4th Edition for SUD; payer-specific medical necessity criteria for commercial and Medicaid; state licensure documentation requirements (which differ materially between Florida AHCA, Texas HHSC, and Colorado BHA); and Joint Commission or CARF standards depending on accreditation strategy.

 Frequently asked questions